NicoBobBison/SudokuSolver/README.md

 # Sudoku Solver
 ## Summary
-Sudoku solver... solves sudokus.
+Sudoku Solver... solves sudokus.
 It frames sudokus as a constraint satisfaction problem (CSP), then uses a mix of establishing arc consistency and backtracking to solve around 60 sudokus per second.

 ## Features
 - Solves sudokus from an included database quickly and verifies their answers
 - Solves custom sudokus through the command line

+## Limitations
+Some sudokus (like the one at the top of ```main.py```) are too complex, and take too long to run.

 ## How to use
 1. Download/clone the repository